remyla/damas-core/README.md

 - Angelo dans la forêt mystérieuse - 2024 - [IMDb⤴](https://www.imdb.com/title/tt23448260/) [Wikipedia fr⤴](https://fr.wikipedia.org/wiki/Angelo_dans_la_for%C3%AAt_myst%C3%A9rieuse)
 - Stitch Head - 2025 - [IMDb⤴](https://www.imdb.com/title/tt26720001/) [Wikipedia⤴](https://en.wikipedia.org/wiki/Stitch_Head)
 - Les Légendaires - 2025 [IMDb⤴](https://www.imdb.com/title/tt35659725/) [Wikipedia fr⤴](https://fr.wikipedia.org/wiki/Les_L%C3%A9gendaires_(film))

+# Related Links
+http://damas-software.org is a website which presents the projects related to damas-core
+https://syncplanet.io is a Saas using damas-core as backend
+https://hub.docker.com/r/primcode/damas-core the ready-to-install docker images
+http://dabox.io is collaborative platform for architecture using damas-core as backend
+https://github.com/PRIMCODE/damas-flow is an interface to make directed graphs on top of damas-core
+https://github.com/PRIMCODE/damas-dashboard is a web control center and admin interface to index files, in production but not packaged for distribution.
+Get in touch if interested
+http://primcode.com PRIMCODE is the company behind the development, the distribution and the maintenance of damas-core

 # License
 GPL License(GPLV3)